knardi/knardi.github.io/_posts/2024-07-30-update-on-the-blog-situation.markdown

 categories: third bloggin
 ---
 How about this—to make this a real honest-to-Goodness blog, I will make a log entry, on the web.
-A sort of web log, if you will.
+A web log, if you will.

 I am currently:
 * Working on a stressful project at work.